underlay/apg-expression-parser/README.md

 Comments start with `#` and continue until the end of the line.

+Whitespace is not significant.
+Most grammar terms need to be separated by some whitespace, but newlines and indentation can be introduced anywhere.

 ### URIs

 Expressions written in the DSL typically need to use lots of URIs.
 There are two ways of writing a URI: you can write out the full, absolute URI by wrapping it in chevrons, like `<http://example.com/a/b#c>`, or you can use prefix definitions and a prefix-compacted form.
 The following three examples are all equivalent: